XarkLabs/Xosera/copper/CopAsm/copasm-REFERENCE.md

 # XarkLabs copasm "Slim" Copper Assembler Reference

-This assembler was a WIP multi-architecture assembler that has been "bit-rotting" on my drive for some time now.
+This assembler was a work-in-progress multi-architecture assembler that has been "bit-rotting" on my drive for some time now.
 I have now repurposed it into an Xosera "Slim Copper" co-processor assembler.
 It seems to be working well, but it has not been very well tested, so be cautious trusting it.

 This version of the assembler is configured to produce output suitable for the Xosera "Slim Copper" (the 2nd revision of the Xosera copper using a very minimal 16-bit ISA).
 This consists of big-endian 16-bit words and supports the XR address space of Xosera, making the default origin address $C000 (start of copper region).